tphummel/junk/fast-note/README.md

 # Fast Note

 Fast Note is a tiny PHP web application for quickly sharing text snippets.
-All notes are stored in a SQLite database and identified by a simple `note` query parameter.
+Each note lives at a stable URL like `/notes/hello` and is stored in a SQLite database.
+Notes are written in Markdown and rendered to HTML on read.
+Anyone can click the **Edit** link (`/notes/hello/edit`) to update the raw Markdown.
 No authentication is provided.

 ## Status endpoint